Under Armour Men’s Heatgear Armour 2.0 Compression Shorts Review

 Made from a blend of polyester and elastane, these shorts have proven to be incredibly durable.
 Over time, washing and regular use tends to make compression shorts start to loosen, and lose their tight fit, but compared to other brands I’ve used the Under Armour shorts are keeping their fit for longer.
 The craftsmanship is top level, not a stitch out of place.
 Even the logo on the leg, which on most compression clothing are the first to peel and perish, hasn’t shown any signs of wear after frequent of use.

 The shorts weigh in at 200g, which means they’re almost unnoticeable in terms of weight, but they still provide enough compression to help you feel stable and supported, as well as providing the numerous benefits that are believed to come with compression wear – including quicker recovery post-exercise.
 Under armour’s website advertises the 4 way stretch fabrication, which is reported to provide greater mobility in any direction and from my experiences it delivers on that.
-I can check high kicks and throw head kicks wearing theses shorts and they allow for a completely free range of motion.
+I can check high kicks and throw head kicks wearing theses shorts.
+They allow for a completely free range of motion.